ToBinio/zen-mods/vertical-tab-groups/readme.md

 ---

-Display tab groups vertical so you can still read the page names.
+Display tab groups vertically so you can still read the page names.

 ![thumbnail.png](thumbnail.png)